-Document: MSC Full Assessment Reporting Template V1.2 page 6 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 6 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

-- The client should encourage ICES to investigate the environmental influences that might explain recruit variability (and other stock dynamics) in North Sea saithe, and to explore whether including environmental factors such as climate variability (annual changes in North Sea temperature, for example) in predictions might better model recruitment in years when it is currently unknown (i.e. 2 or 3 years before the TAC year). - The client should establish a system for gathering information about the location and nature of fishing activity (i.e. whether it is demersal, pelagic or semi-pelagic), with particular reference to the Natura 2000 sites in the unit of certification area.
+- 7. The fishery did not score less than 80 against any Performance Indicator and no conditions have been prescribed.
+However, the assessment team has made two recommendations that would improve the performance of this fishery against the MSC Standard.
+These recommendations are non-binding, and can be briefly summarised: - The client should encourage ICES to investigate the environmental influences that might explain recruit variability (and other stock dynamics) in North Sea saithe, and to explore whether including environmental factors such as climate variability (annual changes in North Sea temperature, for example) in predictions might better model recruitment in years when it is currently unknown (i.e. 2 or 3 years before the TAC year). - The client should establish a system for gathering information about the location and nature of fishing activity (i.e. whether it is demersal, pelagic or semi-pelagic), with particular reference to the Natura 2000 sites in the unit of certification area.

-Document: MSC Full Assessment Reporting Template V1.2 page 7 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 7 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03